Lunar II Observing Program Coordinator:

-5. Identify and locate individual lunar surface features personally.
+5. Locate, identify, and observe individual lunar surface features personally.
 You may use telescopes with "Go To" capability or other forms of automation, provided that automation is not used for anything other than steering to the Moon itself.
 Computerized lunar charts are also permitted so long as they are not linked to identify features or to steer your telescope.
 Remote telescopes are permitted in this Observing Program.

 Submitting for Certification

-To nominate yourself for the Lunar II award:
+To submit for the Lunar II Observing Program certification:

 1. Submit a COPY of your observing log to the Lunar II Observing Program Coordinator for review and certification (it will not be returned to you).
 You may send a printout, a scanned document, or a text file.

-2. Include your name, Lunar program certificate number (or mention Lunar program nomination), mailing address, email, telephone number, and the name of your local astronomy club/society.
-If you are a Member-at-Large, identify your status.
+2. Include your name, Lunar Observing Program certificate number (or mention your Lunar program submission), mailing address, email address, telephone number, and the name of your local astronomy club or society.
+If you are a Member at Large, identify your status.

-3. If you wish to have your Lunar II certificate and pin forwarded to your local club/society for presentation, please include the name and postal address of your club (or its president, awards officer, etc.) If you do not know your officers, just mention your desire for local presentation and we will contact them on your behalf.
+3. If you wish to have your Lunar II Observing Program certificate and pin forwarded to your local club or society for presentation, please include the name and postal address of the person to send it to.

-After your log has been reviewed to verify you have completed all requirements, you will receive a congratulatory letter, a Lunar II certificate and Lunar II pin.
-Your pin & certificate will be similar in some ways to those awarded for the Lunar Program, but will have a Roman numeral "II" featured prominently.
-Your name and club affiliation (if applicable) will be recorded on this League website and also listed in an upcoming issue of our national quarterly newsletter, The Reflector.
+After your log has been reviewed to verify you have completed all of the requirements, you will receive a congratulatory letter, a Lunar II Observing Program certificate and pin.
+Your pin & certificate will be similar in some ways to those awarded for the Lunar Observing Program, but will have a Roman numeral "II" featured prominently.
+Your name and club affiliation (as applicable) will be recorded on this League website and also listed in an upcoming issue of our national quarterly newsletter, The Reflector.

-For questions, comments, or nominations, contact the Lunar II Observing Program Coordinator.
+For questions, comments, or submissions, contact the Lunar II Observing Program Coordinator.

 Lunar II Observing Program Coordinator: